Alabama Bounty Hunter Guide: Requirements and Steps

 3. Complete a fingerprint check.

 As professional bondsmen in Alabama must be free of felony convictions and convictions relating to moral turpitude, candidates must complete a fingerprint background check in order to receive a license.
-This step must be done through 3M Cogent, a third-party provider that is contracted through the state.
+This step must be done through Gemalto Applicant Processing Services, a third-party provider that is contracted through the state.

 4. Apply for a license.